NikosK10/Language-Models_Transfer_Learning_and_Hyperparameters/README.md

 ---

-## Task 1 – Yelp Polarity Sentiment Classification
+## Task 1 – Sentiment Classification (Yelp)

-**Objective:** Train a transformer-based model to classify reviews as positive or negative.
+**Goal:** Fine-tune transformer models to classify restaurant reviews as either positive or negative.

-### Workflow:
+### Steps:
-- Load the Yelp Polarity dataset using Hugging Face `datasets`.
+- Load and preprocess the Yelp Polarity dataset
-- Explore data: review text and polarity labels (0: negative, 1: positive).
-- Tokenize text using `AutoTokenizer` with max_length 128.
+- Tokenize using `AutoTokenizer` (e.g., BERT, RoBERTa)
-- Use models such as `bert-base-uncased`, `roberta-base`, etc.
-- Fine-tune using the Hugging Face `Trainer` API:
+- Fine-tune using Hugging Face’s `Trainer` API
-  - Adjust hyperparameters: learning rate, batch size, epochs
-  - Evaluate accuracy on test set using `compute_metrics` function
+- Evaluate using accuracy and confusion matrix
-- Visualize training and validation loss
-- Perform hyperparameter tuning (learning rate, batch size, epochs)
-- Compare results across different models
+- Experiment with different hyperparameters:
+  - Learning rate
+  - Batch size
+  - Number of epochs
+  - Weight decay
+- Optional: Compare full fine-tuning vs. sentence embeddings + logistic regression

+---

-## Task 2 – Winogrande Commonsense Reasoning
+## Task 2 – Commonsense Reasoning (Winogrande & PIQA)

-**Objective:** Predict the correct completion in a sentence that requires common sense knowledge.
+**Goal:** Use pretrained models to solve fill-in-the-blank problems that require commonsense knowledge.

 ### A. Binary Classification Approach
-- Replace blank with each choice
+- Replace the blank with each candidate
-- Format as `[CLS] sentence_with_choice [SEP]`
-- Fine-tune `roberta-large` as binary classifier
+- Classify which sentence is more likely to be valid using a binary classifier
-- Predict based on which sentence yields higher probability

-### B. Natural Language Inference (NLI) Approach
+### B. NLI Reformulation
-- Treat the original sentence as a premise
+- Treat original sentence as **premise**, and candidate-filled sentences as **hypotheses**
-- Fill the blank with each choice to create two hypotheses
-- Label: entailment for correct, contradiction for incorrect
-- Train a model (e.g., `deberta-v3-large`) to classify entailment
+- Use an NLI model to predict **entailment** vs **contradiction**
-- Choose the hypothesis with highest entailment probability
+- Select the hypothesis with the highest entailment probability

+### C. Semantic Similarity with Sentence Transformers
+- Generate sentence embeddings using models like `sentence-t5-base`
+- Use cosine similarity to score candidate answers against a reference (e.g., “best answer”)
+- Evaluate alignment between semantic similarity and classification accuracy

 ---

+## Evaluation Summary

+- Binary and NLI approaches were compared across models (`roberta-large`, `bart-large-mnli`, `deberta-v3-base`)
+- Sentence similarity scores from models like `all-mpnet-base-v2` and `sentence-t5-base` correlated with classification outcomes
+- Semantic similarity proved helpful in evaluating generated or alternative answers when gold labels were ambiguous

+---

+## Educational Context

-The project was created as part of the course "Neural Networks and Deep Learning" at School of Electrical and Computer Engineering, NTUA and the aim of this work is to present my approach to the problems given.
+This notebook was developed as part of the course **"Neural Networks and Deep Learning"**
+📍 School of Electrical and Computer Engineering, NTUA
+The objective was to explore real-world applications of pretrained models through fine-tuning and zero-shot reasoning.

+---

 ## Author

 **Nikolaos Katsaidonis**
+Electrical & Computer Engineering, NTUA